-- 134. All GEMMs are required to provide the DMO with certain information in a prescribed format and to a prescribed timetable as detailed in the paragraphs below. - In addition, GEMMs are strongly encouraged to provide comprehensive and accurate real-time price information to their client bases, either through proprietary dealer-to-customer platforms, via pages on the various wire services or by participation on multi-dealer electronic trading platforms.
-The DMO would expect to be treated as a GEMM's client in respect of being granted access to the provision of such prices, even if this is on a 'view-only' basis. - 136.
-The DMO collects data for its own purposes in order to inform its issuance and other decisions.
-Disclosure of information to the DMO is not a substitute for, and does not discharge, the regulatory reporting and disclosure obligations of GEMMs.
-Responsibility for compliance with applicable regulatory reporting and disclosure requirements and standards remains solely with the GEMM.
+134. All GEMMs are required to provide the DMO with certain information in a prescribed format and to a prescribed timetable as detailed in the paragraphs below.

+135. In addition, GEMMs are strongly encouraged to provide comprehensive and accurate real-time price information to their client bases, either through proprietary dealer-to-customer platforms, via pages on the various wire services or by participation on multi-dealer electronic trading platforms.
+The DMO would expect to be treated as a GEMM's client in respect of being granted access to the provision of such prices, even if this is on a 'view-only' basis.